darencard/2017-05-04-SUNY-Upstate/workshop/02_day/pm/13_expression_norm_visualization.md

   gather(sample, expression, -transcripts)
 ```

+Finally, let's produce the heatmap using the `geom_tile` geom in `ggplot2`.

 ```{r, eval=TRUE,  purl=FALSE}
 heatmap <- ggplot(tidy_norm) +
   geom_tile(aes(x=sample, y=transcripts, fill=expression))

 heatmap
 ```

+We can also easily apply custom colors.
+In this case we will use the `viridis` color palette,
+which was recently created as a black-and-white compatible and color-blind safe color scale.

 ```{r, eval=TRUE,  purl=FALSE}
 # install.packages("viridis")